x2rider/OMISS-Awards/README.md

 * Add your call sign and OMISS number to the OC_Config tab,
 * Import your ADI file from Netlogger (or other logging software such as N3FJP logger using the "Other" field)
 * Click "Run All Awards" button, to see how close you are to completing all of the awards.
+* From then on, just add your new contacts from each day as you make them, select your new contacts ADI file, and read those in.
+Do Not import the same contacts again, as that will create duplicates.

 ## Compatibility